Wednesday, August 24, 2022

 The circumstances awaiting the Israelites in the land will differ vastly from those prevailing in the desert.
 Yet just as until now every detail pertaining to their lives and needs was determined by “every word proceeding out of the mouth of YHVH”, so will it continue to be the case in their new home.
 But for this principle to stay afloat, the people must keep and guard His every word and live accordingly.
 The 8:7-10 passage is regarded “as the classic description of the fertility and other wonderful qualities of the holy land.
 But we must not ignore its other implication.
 The Torah sings the praises of the land to emphasize too the moral dangers and pitfalls that such gifts might bring with them.
 Although the life of the Israelites in the Promised Land would no longer be dependent on water being extracted from the rock or on manna dropping from heaven, nevertheless even the normal rainfall and all the natural gifts of the land were similarly derived from the Creator and not in virtue of their own power and might of their hand”.[3]

 Chapter 9 continues to center on YHVH’s promises of “consuming the enemies” in the land, and also recounts Yisrael’s golden calf rebellion and the need that arose then to inscribe anew the two tablets of the Torah.
 It opens with the famous words: “Hear oh Yisrael…” implying that Yisrael is to hear and obey, as “hearing the voice…” is a Hebrew idiom for obeying, which is evident from the previous verse (the last one in chapter 8): “…You shall perish; because [EKEV] you did not listen to the voice of YHVH your Elohim” (8:20, emphasis added).
-In 9:6, 13 references are made to Yisrael’s “stiff neck”, or literally “hard nape”.
+In 9:6, 13 references are made to Yisrael’s “stiff neck” or “hard nape”.
 Having a “stiff neck” implies a literal inflexibility, which does not allow one to turn one’s face (panim - “face” - from the root p.n.h which is also the root for the verb “turn”, while “pina” is “corner”).
-Thus, the proverbial stiffness of the neck speaks of a head that is facing in one direction only, and of a person who is headstrong and unable to turn (from his old ways).
+Thus, the proverbial stiffness of the neck speaks of a head that is, facing in one direction only, and of a person who is headstrong and unable to turn (from his old ways).
 We have already noted in the past that “panim” - “face” - stemming from the verb “to turn”, exposes the essential nature of YHVH’s approach toward us, and that is His relational nature to which we are to respond.
 Yisrael’s “stiffness” and “hardness” of neck and uncircumcised heart are addressed in the following: “And you shall circumcise the foreskin of your heart, and you shall not harden your neck anymore” (10:16).
 “Such an exhortation is made to bring men to a sense of their need of it [that is, of the exhortation], and of the importance of it, and to show how agreeable it is to the Lord, and so to stir them up to seek unto him for it”.
 [4] In chapter 30:6 there is a promise that YHVH will circumcise their heart, so that they may love Him, thus laying the foundations for the new covenant of the heart, in the course of which the latter becomes the ‘parchment’ on which the Torah is inscribed (ref.
 Jer.
 31:33).

 The Parasha ends with another look at the land - “a land which YHVH your Elohim cares for; the eyes of YHVH your Elohim are constantly on it, from the beginning of the year to its end” [5] (11:12).
 “Care for” is “doresh”, with its literal meaning being to “seek”.
 YHVH is very intent in His constant surveillance of the land, “from the beginning of the year to the end…” meaning that He is involved in every part of the natural cycle to which this land is subject.
 Curiously, “beginning (of the year”) – resheet - is spelled here without alef (normally this word is spelled resh, silent-alef, shin, yod, and tav), thus calling to mind “resh” or “rosh” (spelled, resh, yod/vav shin) which is poverty.
-With the biblical year’s beginning occurring in the spring, after the rainy season, crop shortage may indeed be quite prevalent.
-But to return to our topic… As pointed out already, Yisrael’s conduct toward YHVH will also have its ramifications on the land (e.g. 11:13 – 17).
+Since the biblical year begins in the spring, after the rainy season, crop shortage may indeed be quite prevalent.
+But to return to our topic… As pointed out already, Yisrael’s conduct toward YHVH will also have ramifications on the land (e.g. 11:13 – 17).
 These words of YHVH were to be inscribed on the hearts and are also to be for a sign on frontlets – “totafot” – between the eyes and on the hand (ref.
 11:18).
 One of the explanations for “totafot” is that it is a derivative of the Egyptian word for a hair ornament called “tataf”.
 [6]

 Above we noted that multiplication (of the root “rav”) of both people and livestock is mentioned several times in our Parasha.
 In summation of the Parasha we read: “And you shall teach them [YHVH’s commands] to your sons by speaking of them as you sit in your house, and as you go in the way, and as you lie down, and as you rise up.
 And you shall write them on the side posts of your house, and on your gates, that your days and the days of your sons may be multiplied [“yirbu”, again of the root “rav”], and the days of your sons in the land which YHVH has sworn to your fathers, to give to them, as the days of the heavens over the earth” (11:19-21).
 The “heaven and earth”, according to last week’s Parashat Va’etchanan (4:26), are YHVH’s witnesses to His dealings with the people of His choice, both here and also when He proclaims a new covenant in Yimiyahu (Jeremiah 31:32, 37).